Country

-The definition and usage of the word "country" is flexible and has changed over time.
+The definition and usage of the word "country" are flexible and have changed over time.
 The Economist wrote in 2010 that "any attempt to find a clear definition of a country soon runs into a thicket of exceptions and anomalies."
-Most sovereign states, but not all countries, are members of the United Nations.

-The largest country by area is Russia, while the smallest is the microstate Vatican City.
-The most populous is China, while the Pitcairn Islands are the least populous.
+Areas much smaller than a political entity may be referred to as a "country", such as the West Country in England, "big sky country" (used in various contexts of the American West), "coal country" (used to describe coal-mining regions), or simply "the country" (used to describe a rural area).
+The term "country" is also used as a qualifier descriptively, such as country music or country living.

 Etymology

 The word country comes from Old French contrée, which derives from Vulgar Latin (terra) contrata ("(land) lying opposite"; "(land) spread before"), derived from contra ("against, opposite").
 It most likely entered the English language after the Franco-Norman invasion during the 11th century.

 Definition of a country

-In English

-In English the word has increasingly become associated with political divisions, so that one sense, associated with the indefinite article – "a country" – is now frequently applied as a synonym for a state or a former sovereign state.
+In English, the word has increasingly become associated with political divisions, so that one sense, associated with the indefinite article – "a country" – is now frequently applied as a synonym for a state or a former sovereign state.
 It may also be used as a synonym for "nation".
 Taking as examples Canada, Sri Lanka, and Yugoslavia, cultural anthropologist Clifford Geertz wrote in 1997 that "it is clear that the relationships between 'country' and 'nation' are so different from one [place] to the next as to be impossible to fold into a dichotomous opposition as they are into a promiscuous fusion."

 Areas much smaller than a political state may be referred to as countries, such as the West Country in England, "big sky country" (used in various contexts of the American West), "coal country" (used to describe coal-mining regions in several sovereign states) and many other terms.
 The word "country" is also used for the sense of native sovereign territory, such as the widespread use of Indian country in the United States.

 The term "country" in English may also be wielded to describe rural areas, or used in the form "countryside."
 Raymond Williams, a Welsh scholar, wrote in 1975:

 The unclear definition of "country" in modern English was further commented upon by philosopher Simon Keller: